reactphp/http/README.md

 which in turn extends the
 [PSR-7 `MessageInterface`](https://www.php-fig.org/psr/psr-7/#31-psrhttpmessagemessageinterface).

-> Internally, this class extends the underlying `\RingCentral\Psr7\Response` class.
-The only difference is that this class will accept implemenations of ReactPHPs `ReadableStreamInterface` for the `$body` argument.
+> Internally, this implementation builds on top of an existing incoming response message and only adds required streaming support.
 This base class is considered an implementation detail that may change in the future.

 #### ServerRequest